What is TMS Therapy?

 What do I do if I’m interested in TMS Therapy?

-If you or your healthcare provider has determined that TMS Therapy may be right for you, book a Free Assessment with our Registered Nurse by calling (705) 670-2000.
+If you or your healthcare provider has determined that TMS Therapy may be right for you, Book a Consultation Now with our Registered Nurse.

 During this assessment, we will screen for contraindications to TMS Therapy, as well as discuss your medical and psychiatric history and medications.
 The initial assessment acts to ensure that you are a suitable candidate for TMS Therapy.
 Any of your remaining questions or concerns can be raised at this time.
 Intake forms and a new patient informational packet will be provided.